 The reality on the ground is equally as encouraging as the upbeat macro picture.

 A corporate profit boom is underway.
-For the July-September results season, profits are up 41% year-on-year and on average earnings are in line with the market’s expectations.
-In fact, corporate earnings are expected to grow at 20% year-over-year for the full fiscal year, backed by strong company fundamentals.
+For the July-September results season, profits are are up 41% year-on-year and on average earnings are are in line with the market’s expectations.
+In fact, corporate earnings are expected to grow 20% year-over-year for the full fiscal year, backed by strong company fundamentals.

 While the numbers illustrate one half of the picture, the other half comes from anecdotal evidence.
 India has consistently unveiled pro-growth budgets over the past few years, with a sizeable emphasis on public infrastructure spending.
-This is a positive trend because infrastructure has been a hurdle to growth before.
-Take logistics cost as an example – it is significantly higher in India vs. the global average, resulting in painful repercussions for the economy.
+This is a positive trend because infrastructure has been a hurdle to growth.
+Take logistics cost as an example – it’ is significantly higher in India versus. the global average, resulting in painful repercussions for the economy.

 “We believe India's logistics are bound to become more efficient and globally competitive over time.”